 Who are the competitors globally manufacturing this type of paper?

 Our intention is not to replace or substitute any products.
-Stone Paper® is an alternative product suited for applications where advantages of paper and plastic are desired at the same time.
+Stone Paper® material is an alternative product suited for applications where advantages of paper and plastic are desired at the same time.

 With benefits such as waterproof, tear resistant, fire retardant, and grease repellent, to name a few, Stone Paper® applications are only limited by your imagination.
 The sky is the limit.
 Everybody in their own field of expertise is welcome to try it out and see if it benefits them in any way.